bahlolab/FoundHaplo/Simulation_scripts/run_simulations/README.md

 We only run each simulaion once for controls since controls are not simulated to share with the any other samples.
 Therefore dataset.details_controls_total.txt contains combinations of columns 1, 2 and 3 only.

 We use nextflow to perform the simulation study.
 Which runs the script, R/Simulations_FoundHaplo_single_founder_effects.R.
-Check Simulations_FoundHaplo_single_founder_effects.R to understand parameters.
+Check Args_Generate_IBD.R and Simulations_FoundHaplo_single_founder_effects.R to understand parameters.

 Specify different path_to_save when running cases and controls.